Late effects of radiotherapy treatment

 Adapted from the The Royal College of Radiologists (RCR) prostate cancer consent form.

-The RCR have put together disease and site specific national consent forms.
+The Royal College of Radiologists have put together disease- and site-specific national consent forms.
 These are intended to support healthcare professionals.
 They make sure that patients have advice about the benefits and side effects of treatment that is:

 The first step will be to talk to your GP or healthcare team.
 They will ask you questions about your symptoms.
 For example: